 Campus Living Mission Statement

-Campus Living provides students with an enhanced college experience that supports the academic mission of the College by cultivating an appreciation for diversity and encouraging individuals to develop and flourish in a safe, supportive learning environment as they find their place in the William & Mary community.
+Campus Living provides students with an enhanced college experience that supports the academic mission of the university by cultivating an appreciation for diversity and encouraging individuals to develop and flourish in a safe, supportive learning environment as they find their place in the William & Mary community.

 Residence Life Vision Statement